crorvick/hv-directory/README.md

 a CSV data file.
 Two files are generated:

  * `directory.pdf` - Pages are formatted indivually and ordered by page.
-   This is file is for review only.
+   This file is for review only.

  * `directory_for_printer.pdf` - Output formatted for the printer.
    Pages are paired up by how they should be printed and inside margins